 The opportunities for technology growth in the real estate industry have evolved.
 The industry is working with cross-cultural clients and recruiting multi-cultural multi-lingual agents to support international business opportunities investing in the United States.
 It will take a team of qualified, trained real estate professionals to support the changing industry with specialized communication and technology skills and a universal standard of ethical awareness to provide a corporate culture of integrity locally and internationally with core values of moral leadership.

-The mandatory mentoring guidelines are an essential part of the process.
+The formal mentoring guidelines are an essential part of the process.
 However, the effectiveness of the mentoring relationship is critical to the mentee's success.
 "Seven Steps to ensure effective mentoring relationship; 1) Choosing a protege (are they teachable), 2) Connecting (communicate informally to establish a rapport), 3) Outlining the relationship (agree on issues to develop), 4) Getting to the bottom of it (what are the roadblocks and priorities), 5) Concrete actions (questioning them to what is their next step), 6) Following up (good or bad move forward), 7) Get out of the way (mission accomplished cut them loose)" (Merlevede, 2004, p.15).

 Significance of the Research